qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

   |checkbox| and press the |draw| button.
 See :ref:`label_legend` to find out how to
   create presets views.

-  Locked layers in the map can also be :ref:`data-defined <data-defined>`, using the |dataDefined|  icon beside the option.
+  Locked layers in the map can also be :ref:`data-defined <data_defined>`, using the |dataDefined| icon beside the option.
 When used, this overrides the selection set in the drop-down list.
 You need to pass a list of layers separated by ``|`` character.
   The following example locks the map item to use only layers ``layer 1`` and ``layer 2``::

     concat ('layer 1', '|', 'layer 2')